rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 Next, we will update your device so that it can interact with all the things you just created.

-## 2.9 Add the SparkFun Thingdev to the Arduino IDE
+## 2.9 Add the SparkFun Thing Dev Kit to the Arduino IDE

-You will need to install the SparkFun Thingdev board extension for the Arduino IDE:
+You will need to install the SparkFun Thing Dev Kit board extension for the Arduino IDE:

 - Follow the instructions here: https://learn.sparkfun.com/tutorials/esp8266-thing-development-board-hookup-guide.
-There you will see how to add a URL pointing to Spark's repository of board extensions, how to make the SparkFun Thingdev board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+There you will see how to add a URL pointing to Spark's repository of board extensions, how to make the SparkFun Thing Dev Kit board selectable under the **Tools** menu, and how to get the Blink sketch to run.
 - After going through this, you should have a working sample with a blinking light on your board.
     - If you can’t upload the sample, reconnect the device, then the power switch to OFF.
 Press the upload button, and flip the switch back to ON.